Thinkwise/docs/docs/sf/business_processes.md

 Drag-drop can be used to reposition nodes.
 The dragged node will be positioned as a child of the drop target node.

-## Status
+## Progress

-The status of the business processes is aggregated from the underlying requirements and work.
+The progress of the business processes is aggregated using the status of the underlying requirements and work.

-> For more information, see the documentation on requirements and work.
+> For more information, see the documentation on [requirements](requirements) and [work](work).